Exchange Online PowerShell

 The following introductory video shows you how to connect to and use Exchange Online PowerShell.

-Note: This video applies to Exchange Online and Exchange Online Protection (EOP) organizations.
-When you connect to your organization, be careful to specify the correct URL (ConnectionUri value).
+Note: This video applies to Exchange Online and standalone Exchange Online Protection (EOP) organizations.
+When you connect to your organization, be sure to specify the correct URL (ConnectionUri value).
 The required URL is different for Exchange Online and EOP organizations.

 To find the permissions you need to run a specific cmdlet, or one or more parameters on the cmdlet, see Find the permissions required to run any Exchange cmdlet.